arithmetica-org/arithmetica/README.md

 Currently, arithmetica has the following real number functions:

+- `arccos()` complex the [inverse cosine](https://en.wikipedia.org/wiki/Inverse_trigonometric_functions) of any number within the function's domain to any decimal place.
 - `arcsin()` computes the [inverse sine](https://en.wikipedia.org/wiki/Inverse_trigonometric_functions) of any number within the function's domain to any decimal place.
 - `arctan()` computes the [inverse tangent](https://en.wikipedia.org/wiki/Inverse_trigonometric_functions) of any number within the function's domain to any decimal place.
 - `cosine()` computes the [cosine](https://en.wikipedia.org/wiki/Sine_and_cosine) of an angle in radians to any decimal place.